top of page

-Family Friendly Kununurra Experiences
+Family Friendly Things to Do in Kununurra

 The girl’s eyebrows burrowed in concentration and she considered this question carefully, in the meantime I noticed her Dad had taken a great interest in my line of questioning and leaned in to hear his daughter’s response.
 Her eyes sparkled and grew big, her chest filled with excited air as she burst out with “The Pool at the Caravan Park!”.
 Her poor father who probably spent years preparing for this trip….
 Let out a disappointed sigh and slumped his shoulders.